raphideb/raphideb.github.io/content/oracle/ash.md

 ### Basic Script
 Let's start with a basic query which will be the blueprint for our more complex queries.
 It returns the most important columns of all wait events in the last hour for all nodes of a RAC database and works in both CDB and PDB.

-**Important**: The "TIME_WAITED" column shows 0 for as long as the session was waiting for that particular event to end.
-When ordered by sample_time, the first non-zero value for a unique combination of inst_id/session_id/sql_id shows the total amount of time (in ms) the session had to wait on that event.
-When the "TIME_WAITED" and "EVENT" column are NULL (not 0), the session was on the CPU and not waiting for an event.
-You can select the session_state in your query if you want to confirm this.

 #### Query from ASH
 ```sql